brightcove/brightcove-player-sdk-ios/README.md

-# Brightcove Player SDK for iOS, version 5.0.7.433
+# Brightcove Player SDK for iOS, version 5.1.0.495

 Supported Platforms
 ===================

 iOS 7.0 and above.

 tvOS 9.0 and above.

+ARC is required.

 Installation
 ============
 The Brightcove Player SDK provides two installation packages for iOS, a static library framework and a dynamic framework.
-The static library target supports deployment on iOS 7 while the dynamic framework only supports iOS 8 and above.
+The static library target supports deployment on iOS 7 and above, while the dynamic framework only supports iOS 8 and above.

 The Brightcove Player SDK provides a dynamic framework to support tvOS 9.0 and above.